brandonmendoza1/brandonmendoza1/README.md

 Machine learning basics

-- 🔭 Recently, I created a machine learning project on student performance using Excel and XLMiner, check it out [here](https://github.com/brandonmendoza1/highschool-performance-predictive-model)
+🔭 Recently, I created a machine learning project on student performance using Excel and XLMiner, check it out [here](https://github.com/brandonmendoza1/highschool-performance-predictive-model)

+- Email me at brandon.ljc98@gmail.com

 <!--
 **brandonmendoza1/brandonmendoza1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.